Q fever is an infectious disease caused by bacteria that is spread by domestic and wild animals and ticks.

 Common symptoms may include:

-- Dry cough
+- Dry cough (nonproductive)

-- Joint pain
+- Joint pain (arthralgia)

-- Muscle pain
+- Muscle pains

-Other symptoms may include:
+Other symptoms that may develop include:

 - Abdominal pain